-G.6.b.(1).
+- G.6.b.(1).
 From time to time, the City may participate in a contract or agreement for City services which are fully reimbursed by another person, firm, or public agency.
-The City Manager is authorized to enter into such contracts or agreements as are
+The City Manager is authorized to enter into such contracts or agreements as are appropriate and in the best interests of the City.
+Examples of services to be provided pursuant to such contracts or agreements include environmental impact reports and City employee overtime when requested by private parties to perform work for the benefit of the private parties. - G.6.b.(2).

-G.6.b.(2).
 The Planning Services and Building and Development Services Divisions are authorized to over expend funds budgeted for Contractual Services and Professional Services Activities of the Private Development (862) and Subdivisions (863) Funds to secure professional services for the preparation of environmental and other special studies related to a specific development project, when such over expenditures are offset by revenues deposited by the applicant(s) for those projects.
 Purchase orders for consultant services under these circumstances shall include a copy of the official receipt verifying deposit of the funding as an attachment.